Pavan-Kumar-Dirisala/azentrix-fullstack-task2/README.md

 # 🔬 Multi-Agent Research Assistant

-A LangGraph-powered Multi-Agent Research System that automatically performs deep research, validates sources, generates comprehensive reports, reviews report quality, and iteratively improves outputs through a feedback-driven rewrite loop.
+This project is a LangGraph-powered Multi-Agent Research Assistant that transforms a user query into a comprehensive research report through a collaborative workflow of specialized AI agents.
+The system performs research planning, web search, source validation, parallel summarization, report generation, and quality review, with an automated rewrite loop that continuously improves report quality based on reviewer feedback.

 ---

 ## 📌 Problem Statement